The Pros and Cons of Microsoft Teams

 Contact us

-While it may have limitations in phone system features and call quality, alternatives like Horizon Collaborate, MiCollab, and Wildix Collaboration offer advanced capabilities.
-Overall, by adopting Microsoft Teams or exploring alternative unified communication tools, businesses can optimize collaboration, streamline communication, and drive success in the digital era.
+While it may have limitations in phone system features and call quality, alternatives like Horizon Collaborate and MiCollab offer advanced capabilities.
+Overall, by adopting Microsoft Teams or exploring alternative unified communication tools, businesses can optimise collaboration, streamline communication, and drive success in the digital era.

 Find out more about our UCC options including Microsoft Teams: Find out more...